STAT Chicken Noodle Soup

-NOTE: Following is an excerpt from my latest column in the Lancaster Sunday News.
-For the link to the referenced “Ask the Pediatrician” column, which may be of particular interest if you feel as though you or your children have been fighting colds and various illnesses since October, click here.
+NOTE: Following is an excerpt from my February 2013 column in the Lancaster Sunday News.
+For the link to the referenced “Ask the Pediatrician” column, which may be of particular interest if you feel as though you or your children have been fighting colds and various illnesses since last October, click here.

 My dad does not cook.
 He jokes that his one attempt to make macaroni and cheese when my mom was away failed because he didn’t realize he had to pre-cook the noodles.